 What are the signs of Intellectual Disability?

-• Having difficulty understanding the effects of their actions
+• Limited awareness of the consequences of their actions

 SUPPORT AND INTELLECTUAL DISABILITIES THERAPY